There is neither Jew nor Greek, there is neither slave nor free, there is no male and female, for you are all one in Christ Jesus. (Galatians 3:28)

-So after we seek prayer and scripture we must look to see what Christ is doing to reconcile and minister to the various races of our area.
+So after we seek prayer and read Scripture, we should look to see what Christ is doing to reconcile and minister to the various ethnicities in our area.
 Please consider taking one of these actions.

 Research and learn about racism in the church.
-The church has a long history of racism going back to the new testament church.
+The church has a long history of racism going back to the New Testament church.
 It's true that reconciliation is a complicated and often political issue.
-Even through the politics we need to be faithful to God’s revealed word and pursue truth and the ministry of reconciliation.
-That said, I recommend looking at the resources throughout the article and the books listed at the bottom of the page.
-Take time to also speak to other leaders in your area about how they deal with segregation in their church.
+Even in politics we need to be faithful to God’s revealed word and pursue truth and the ministry of reconciliation.
+Take time to speak to other leaders in your area about how they deal with segregation in their church.
 Odds are many leaders in your area struggle with this issue.

 Consider how you can partner with ministries in your area.
 We need to see the Church as larger than our local body.
-As leaders there are many different ways we can seek to partner with Saints of other races, nationalities and heritages than our own.
-What we need to do is apply the Two by Two model to all of our ministry.
-There are quite a few different ways to apply the Two by Two model.
-You could invite another believer to help you minister to your disciples.
-You could help a believer minister to his disciples.
-You could partner with a local school, homeless center or community center.
-You could invite more diversity into your pulpit.
-You could even merge churches.
+As leaders, there are many different ways we can seek to partner with saints who are of other races, nationalities and heritages than our own.
+Consider applying the Two by Two model by partnering with others who are of a different ethnicity.
+There are quite a few different ways to apply the Two by Two model: Invite another believer to help you minister to your disciples.
+Help a leader minister to his disciples.
+Partner with a local school, homeless center or community center.
+Invite more diversity into your pulpit and, if led by the Spirit, you could even merge churches.